Main Page Class Hierarchy Alphabetical List Compound List File List Compound Members

 Detailed Description

-A Thread Pool manages execution of jobs on a number of worker threads.
+A Thread Pool manages execution of tasks on a number of worker-threads.

 Member Function Documentation